Why Organizational Tags

 (Optional) Add a description to explain when this tag should be used

 This helps your team use tags consistently.
-For example: "Use this tag for all documents related to fire safety compliance."
+For example: "Use for all documents related to fire safety compliance."

 (Optional) Enable Limit Usage if you want to restrict this tag to specific types of content